vmihalachi/vmihalachi/README.md

 ### Hi there 👋

 I'm Vlad, a Full-Stack and App developer.
-Firm believer in open source and love to contribute when there is the chance.
+Firm believer in open source and always ready to contribute when there is the chance.
 Also, deeply in love with Maths, Physics and Biology.

 I'm a co-founder of [Docode OÜ](https://docode.it/) and work at [Microsoft](https://www.microsoft.com/) as a Software Engineer II.